jgilfoil/cluster-infra/README.md

 ## Deploying OS on Nodes
+Currently a manual process.

 Create boot usb stick with ubuntu 20.04 LTS [installed](https://ubuntu.com/tutorials/create-a-usb-stick-on-windows#1-overview) using [rufus](https://rufus.ie/en_US/) and boot off of it to install.
  1. Storage Configuration.
     Use entire Disk
       Sabrent (238.47G)